Identity document: National policies

-In the United States, the Federal government issues optional identity cards known as "Passport Cards" (which include important information such as the nationality).
+In the United States, the Federal government issues optional non-obligatory identity cards known as "Passport Cards" (which include important information such as the nationality).
 On the other hand, states issue optional identity cards for people who do not hold a driver's license as an alternate means of identification.
 These cards are issued by the same organisation responsible for driver's licenses, usually called the Department of Motor Vehicles.
-Passport Cards hold limited travel status or provision, usually for domestic travel requirements.
-Note, this is not an obligatory identification card for citizens.
+Passport Cards hold limited travel status or provision, usually for domestic travel.

-For the Sahrawi people of Western Sahara, pre-1975 Spanish identity cards are the main proof that they were Saharawi citizens as opposed to recent Moroccan colonists.
+For the Sahrawi people of Western Sahara, pre-1975 Spanish identity cards are the main proof that they were Saharawi citizens as opposed to recent Moroccan settlers.
 They would thus be allowed to vote in an eventual self-determination referendum.

-Companies and government departments may issue ID cards for security purposes, proof of identity, or proof of a qualification.
+Companies and government departments may issue ID cards for security purposes, proof of identity, or also as proof of a qualification (without proving identity).
 For example, all taxicab drivers in the UK carry ID cards.
-Managers, supervisors, and operatives in construction in the UK have a photographic ID card, the CSCS (Construction Skills Certification Scheme) card, indicating training and skills including safety training.
+Managers, supervisors, and operatives in construction in the UK can get a photographic ID card, the CSCS (Construction Skills Certification Scheme) card, indicating training and skills including safety training.
+The card is not an identity card or a legal requirement, but enables holders to prove competence without having to provide all the pertinent documents.
 Those working on UK railway lands near working lines must carry a photographic ID card to indicate training in track safety (PTS and other cards) possession of which is dependent on periodic and random alcohol and drug screening.
 In Queensland and Western Australia, anyone working with children has to take a background check and get issued a Blue Card or Working with Children Card, respectively.